markhuang0521/ToDO/README.md

-Installation: for gradle config, I used Kotlin 1.7.0 and compose 1.2.0
+Installation:  clone the repo and the app should start in Android Studio, for gradle config, I used Kotlin 1.7.0 and compose 1.2.0

 this todo app uses compose for UI and stateFlow for UI state inside ViewModel.